heroiclabs/nakama/install/docker/README.md

    This creates a new image for each version of Nakama.

-2. Follow [this instruction](https://docs.docker.com/engine/getstarted/step_six/) to push the image to Docker Hub.
+2. Follow [these instructions](https://docs.docker.com/engine/getstarted/step_six/) to push the image to Docker Hub.

    Ensure that you tag the relevant image ID twice so that the `latest` always refers to the most up to date version tag.